ehsan-bahrami/fruityvice/README.md

 Demo Fruityvice
 ========================

-The "Demo Fruityvice" is a web application powered by Symfony as the backend and Vue.js as the frontend.
+The "Demo [Fruityvice][1]" is a web application powered by Symfony as the backend and Vue.js as the frontend.

-It has been develop following the [Symfony Best Practices][1].
+It has been develop following the [Symfony Best Practices][2].

 Features
 ------------